wessberg/notes/BSUP/the_scrum_guide.md

 Depending on how the chart ends up looking, we gain some valuable insight in the process.

 For example, if the line stays up right until the end, it may indicate that our tasks are too large (e.g. takes the full duration of the sprint to finish), and we should probably break them down into smaller ones, so we can better track the progress of the Sprint.

+## Burnup chart

+A burnup chart shows both the total amount of work (the scope) *and* how much of it is completed.

+Where a Burndown chart can only tell something about how many remaining story points there is, the Burnup chart can explain how the total amount of story points evolved during the course of the Sprint.